 The Resource [cmdhDefEcValue] is a multi-instance Resource where each instance of the Resource shall map to an instance of the LWM2M CmdhDefEcValue Object.

-The attributes of an Instance of this Resource shall be mapped to the resources of a LWM2M CmdhDefEcValue Object instance as follows:
+The attributes of an Instance of this Resource shall be mapped to the resources of a LWM2M CmdhDefEcValue Object instance as follows.